About the Office of Technology Commercialization

 - Promote economic development at the local, regional and national levels

 - Generate income to be shared with technology innovators and reinvest in the University’s educational and research programs

 What We Do

 The Office of Technology Commercialization fulfills many roles at Drexel.
 First, it manages the intellectual property that is created at the University.
 Second, it serves as a bridge between Drexel’s faculty, staff and students with the private sector.
 The staff work with Drexel researchers to identify new technologies that may have commercial potential, works with intellectual property counsel to secure patent or copyright protection and negotiates license agreements with industry, investors and entrepreneurs to bring those technologies to market.
-Much more detailed descriptions of this process may be found here (include link to Technology Transfer Process page) and in the Primer for Technology Commercialization at Drexel (include link to Primer document).
+Much more detailed descriptions of this process may be found on the Technology Transfer Process page/Primer for Technology Commercialization at Drexel.

 In addition, the Office:

 - Negotiates Sponsored Research Agreements in conjunction with the Office of Research